garethcdobson/MERN_Emission_Tracker/README.md

 - Addition of unit / end-to-end tests
 - Personal emission dashboard
 - Additional charts / graphs for further data visualisation and analysis e.g. distance, transport types
+- Add 'What is CarbonHub / About CarbonHub' page to site, including information about how emissions are calculated
+- Implement SASS CSS preprocessor to better organise / improve scalability of CSS
 - The app is currently running as a demo for a single organisation instance (multi-instance architecture).
 I would like to redesign the app to make use of multi-tenant architecture, so that multiple organisations can login using the same URL and portal.

 ## Bugs / Issues